fossil-creek/common-cloud-controls/Readme.md

 FINOS Common Cloud Controls is maintained and run through GitHub.
 Simply [Raise a GitHub Issue](https://github.com/finos/common-cloud-controls/issues/new/choose) to ask questions or make suggestions.

-## FINOS CCC Steering Committeee Members
+## FINOS CCC Steering Committee Members

 The CCC Steering Committee is the governing body of the CCC project, providing decision-making and oversight pertaining to the CCC project bylaws, sub-organizations, and financial planning.
 The Steering Committee also defines the project values and structure.
 [Documented here](docs/governance/steering/charter.md).